 - 8.5lbs of food x 52 batches = 442lbs of food

 - The average price per pound for supermarket food is $3 per pound.
 So, you paid $1326 for the actual food.
 The price of the dehydrator is about $2495.
-That means the cost the DIY freeze-dried foods is $3821.
+That means the cost of the DIY freeze-dried foods is $3821.

 - Buying this amount of freeze-dried food would have cost you approximately $3,227 (442lbs x $7.30).

 *Bear in mind that these are rough calculations.
-There are a lot of variables (like whether you buy in bulk, grow your own food, seasons, food prices where you live, cost of electricity…) that will affect the ROI.
+There are many variables (like whether you buy in bulk, grow your food, seasons, food prices where you live, cost of electricity…) that will affect the ROI.

-Based on these calculations, it is actually cheaper to buy cans of freeze-dried foods.
+Based on these calculations, it is cheaper to buy cans of freeze-dried foods.
 And that’s without even factoring in the cost of electricity, oil, time, and storage bags/oxygen absorbers!

 However, a home freeze dryer DOES pay off…